MuqarrabG/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Author -
+Author - Muqarrab Ghori

-This repository contains the files for the Portfolio task for COMP2200/6200 in S2 2022.
+This repository contains the files for the Portfolio task for COMP2200 in S2 2022.